Sobaze/Sobaze.github.io/_posts/2019-11-13-my-opinions.markdown

 date:   2019-11-10 07:25:14 -0600
 categories: jekyll update
 ---
-What do i think of precompiled CSS?
+Pre-compiling CSS.
+What do i think of it?

+- Comparison between pre-compiled CSS and regular CSS.

+- Techniques I used

+- Pros and cons.

-What do i think of static site generators?
+Static site generators.
+What do i think of it?

+what typ of projects are they suitable for?